fluthjs/fluth-doc/docs/en/guide/base.md

 promise$.next(xxx) // Push data
 ```

-## Data Push
+## Push

-Data push is the process of pushing new data sources to subscription nodes.
-Data push is divided into active push and passive push.
-Active push means nodes can actively push data, while passive push means nodes can only passively receive data, process it, and then push the processed data to subscription nodes.
+Pushing means sending new data sources to subscription nodes.
+There are active and passive pushes: active push means a node can actively send data, while passive push means a node can only passively receive processed data and then push it to its subscription nodes.

-- [`Stream`](/en/api/stream) can use the `next` method for active data push, and all subscription nodes will receive the pushed data
+- [`Stream`](/en/api/stream) can use the `next` method for active push; all subscription nodes will receive the pushed data.

 ```typescript
 import { Stream } from 'fluth'